Oncarbon/ui-components/packages/ui-components/src/components/flight-itinerary-info-popover/readme.md

 ## Positioning the popover

-The popover is always positioned in reference to the trigger element.
+The popover positioning varies depending on the viewport width.
+On small screen sizes (below 768px) it is positioned in the middle of the screen.
+On screen sizes above that, it is positioned in reference to the trigger element.
 See [the section above](#opening-the-popover) how to define the trigger element.
 The `placement` and `offset` properties define how the popover is positioned relative to the trigger element.

 <!-- Auto Generated Below -->